pages-themes/minimal/pages/projectsdraft.md

 ### Disease maps for specific diseases

 This section lists projects focused on specific diseases.
-It is organised according to the projects' progress status.
+The list is organised according to the progress status of the projects.

 <table>
 <tr>